About

 If you do not see a position of interest, but would like to keep your resume on file, please fill out the application inquiry form.
 For more information go to the Diocese of Arlington Office of Catholic Schools website.

-List of 2 items.
+List of 7 items.

-• Academic Support Program Lead Teacher (2024-2025 School Year)
+• Academic Support Program (2024-2025 School Year)

-Bishop Ireton High School, a Catholic college preparatory school in Alexandria, Virginia, is seeking a full-time lead teacher for the Academic Support Program.
-The Academic Support Program focuses on providing targeted support for students who need help with executive functioning, self-advocacy, and work completion.
-Please review the job description below for details regarding responsibilities.
+Bishop Ireton High School, a Catholic college preparatory school in Alexandria, Virginia, has a 2024-2025 opening for a full-time Special Education teacher for the Academic Support Program.
+The Academic Support Program focuses on providing targeted support for students who need help with executive functioning skills, self-advocacy, and work completion.
+This position reports directly to the Director of Special Services and Principal.

 Quick Overview